The problem with year-round garden planning is that you are being asked to work in 4D, when most of us are accustomed to only planning things in 2D.

 - Very Late Crop: Planted in Early Fall, occupies ground September – whenever (highly variable by crop), most are overwintering.

 To grow year-round, you have to figure out what occupies ground during which time window.
 I’ve done this for my garden here.
-Feel free to download this Succession Planning Spreadsheet from the Downloadables page and modify it for your garden as appropriate.
+Feel free to download this Succession Planning Spreadsheet (in Excel format) and modify it for your garden as appropriate.

 You can see how crops clump into the different planting windows, and those windows follow a stair-step pattern, with overlaps – sometimes significant ones – across planting windows.